 - From your Partner Dashboard, click Apps > Create app.

-- Provide an app name and URL.
+- Provide an app name, URL, and Redirection URLs.

 - Click Create app.
 You are directed to your app's overview page, where you can view the API key and API secret that you will need for OAuth.

 By default, you'll have access to the last 60 days' worth of orders for a store.
 To access all the orders, you'll need to request access to

 read_all_orders.
 If access is granted, then you can add the

 - From your app's overview page, click App setup.

 - In the Orders section, click Request access to all orders.

 - Provide a description about why you are applying for access.